How to Get Involved with Your Community

 For example, people run marathons, thanks to running Meetups.
 They write, thanks to writing Meetups.
 They change their careers, thanks to career Meetups.
 Because at Meetups, people welcome each other.
 They talk, help, mentor, and support each other – all in pursuit of moving their lives forward."

 You can search Meetups by activity categories or by location.
-Meetups is a great tool to use to ease yourself in to getting to know more people in your community while you're doing something you already enjoy!
+Meetup is a great tool to use to ease yourself into getting to know more people in your community while you're doing something you already enjoy!